Email Accessibility Guide

 • Images and Animations Best Practices

-• Only include images that can be resized to 200% without losing their quality for those using screen magnifiers
+• Only include images that can be resized to 200% without losing their quality for those using screen magnifiers.
+Images should be under 1MB to render properly in email.

 • Your email should not be made up solely of images.

-• A widely accepted standard is no more than 40% of your email should be made up of images.
+• The accepted standard is no more than 40% of your email should be made up of images.

-• Along with this, do not include any essential text in visual elements alone.
+• Do not include any essential text in visual elements alone.
 Your main message should be delivered through live text.

 • Animated .gifs: Animated .gifs have been utilized in email for decades.
 The ability to view an animated .gif within an email is dependent on the inbox application of the user and not the marketing tool sending the email.
 The strategy for use of a .gif should be considered carefully, as it should make sense for the message.